basunsam/basunsam/README.md

  🔭 I'm a Data Analyst, Market Analyst and Business Requirements Analyst!

-🌱 I am a motivated and versatile CAPM- trained with in-depth knowledge in the analysis and development of efficient operations, standardized sales as well as IT strategies to build and execute digital transformation.
+🌱 I'm a motivated and versatile CAPM- trained with in-depth knowledge in the analysis and development of efficient operations, standardized sales as well as IT strategies to build and execute digital transformation.